-Coming-of-age story of a group of friends – and the North Carolina alien they’re trying to keep alive in the treehouse.
-Written by Harris Tobias.
+Coming-of-age story of a group of North Carolina friends – and the alien they’re trying to keep alive in the treehouse.

 When the last North Carolina alien died, we all cried.
 We put his poor tiny body in a shoe box and buried it in the field behind the treehouse with the others.
 At one time there were five of them.
 We found them in the ruins of their ship in that very North Carolina field.
 I remember how we were roused from our summer torpor at the sound of the crash.
 The smoke and fire brought us running.

 Billy Jordan was the first to spot the wreckage and the scattered crew.
 Whatever the alien ship looked like originally was impossible to tell.
 By the time we saw it, it looked like so much rubble; like one of those crushed cars down at the junkyard and just about the same size.
 One by one we found the bodies of the ship’s crew.
 They were not much bigger than my sister’s rag doll except their skin color was a gray/blue and their heads were overly large for their small bodies.
 We gathered them together and knelt over them with wonder and apprehension.
 I remember we were squeamish about handling them.
 “They could have alien cooties,” Alan said.